-Pros: 1) Clemson is in a perfect location where you’re not far from Atlanta, you’re not far from Atlanta, and you’re not far from Charleston.
+Pros: 1) Clemson is in a perfect location where you’re not far from Atlanta and you’re not far from Charleston.
 It’s a great spot to be for traveling.
 Because of that, I was able to visit a lot of schools.

 2) Lake Kiwi and Lake Hartwell are close to campus.

 3) The football aspect of it.
 Some of the best moments were at the stadium.

 Cons: 1) You’re kind of in the middle of nowhere.
 There’s not much going on in the towns around it.
 If you want a city feel you’ll have to drive 2.5 hours to Atlanta or Charlotte.